 Freddy Krueger and Jason Voorhees were always at odds with each other, but then one of Freddy’s recent kills leaves him with a cursed ancient talisman that causes Freddy and Jason to swap bodies for 24 hours!
 It takes Freddy and Jason a bit to find their footing in each other’s skins, but along the way they learn something important about themselves and each other. 🙂

 I wasn’t sure how this was going to turn out when I began today, but I like where I ended up with it.
 Initially I had the guys facing each other… but I think it works better back-to-back.
 Also, it seemed empty until I started filling in the blood spatters.
 Strangely, I feel like those really help bring the whole image together even though they were very much an afterthought.

-Please let me know what you think, and remember, if you’d like an original commission by me or would like to hire me as an Illustrator, please use the Contact page and let me know as much as you can about your request.
+Please let me know what you think, and be careful out there today!
+Also, remember, if you’d like an original commission by me or would like to hire me as an Illustrator, please use the Contact page and let me know as much as you can about your request.

 *Sorry for skipping yesterday, but you’ve missed out on nothing!
 The story unfolded today in a two-for Friday edition just as it always would have… It is natural to sometimes feel relief when someone else is having to deal with things you’d rather not deal with at the moment.
 But, enough philosophy… why does Buzz keep calling Andy, Jason?

 *It wasn’t the IT parody that you wanted… It wasn’t the IT parody that you needed… It was just one fly’s quest for a missing sailboat that led him to find his true missing element, the balloon.
 Besides, maybe more happened down in the sewer that you don’t know about yet!
 Or maybe it didn’t.
 Who knows? 🙂